 This little foray into Western NC had two stops: Sylva, to more easily access hikes west of Asheville that would normally be out of driving range, and Asheville, for our usual eating/drinking/hiking/city adventure and fun.
 (We had to cancel the Nashville portion of our plans, because the TN State Fair had taken over our usual camping spot for the month of September.)
 But the trip had a more practical purpose too: we recently got a new towing vehicle that we wanted to test out with the Airstream, and we wanted to knock the dust off the trailer (and our Airstreaming selves) in preparation for another Big Trip out West starting in a few weeks!

 [If you follow us on Instagram, you may have seen a sad tow truck photo featuring our dear old black F-150.
-We had too many problems with it and were ready to switch to a Toyota, but were underwhelmed by the Tundra’s towing capacity, and we did really love that F-150… so we got another F-150.
+We had too many problems with it (I wrote about our trouble in Carrboro) and were ready to switch to a Toyota, but were underwhelmed by the Tundra’s towing capacity, and we did really love that F-150… so we got another F-150.
 Surely we won’t have problems with this one, right?
 Gene at Malloy Ford in Charlottesville was awesome to work with, by the way.]

 Drinking and Eating

 J wrote smart things here about the beer we drank.
 In summary: we visited Innovation Brewing in Sylva and enjoyed a sampler flight on the patio, until someone started smoking.
 Yes, they allow smoking on the patio.
 Boo.
 Then we went into downtown Sylva and sat out front at Balsam Falls Brewing watching zero activity on a Tuesday evening on Main Street.